our school Governors

 Clerk to the Governing Body: Kerry Percival-Smith

-Welcome new Governors, Steve Cooper, Mark Hirst and Barney Hall.
+October 2021 - Welcome new Governors, Steve Cooper, Mark Hirst and Barney Hall, all Co opted.

 Steve Cooper is the CEO of 'Cry in the Dark' a charity that supports disadvantaged Romanian children and young people.
 Mark Hirst is the pastor of Willesborough Baptist church.
 Barney Hall is the pastor of Gateway church.
 As well as challenge and support, as members of our Governing Body.
 Steve, Mark and Barney offer further opportunity to reach out and link with our community.